Assignment 8: Path Length

 found in $O(n+m)$ time by dynamic programming.
 Otherwise, you should

-use another modified version of digraph_dfs
+use another modified version of digraph_dfs to find the

 longest path by finding every possible path between the given vertices.